ChenDavidTimothy/TrajectoLab_radau/docs/source/index.rst

-MAPTOR: Multiphase and Adaptive Trajectory Optimizer
+MAPTOR: Multiphase Adaptive Trajectory Optimizer
 ====================================================

 MAPTOR is a Python framework for solving optimal control problems using the Radau Pseudospectral Method.